 Attention Deficit Hyperactivity Disorder is a genetic disorder that refers to problems regulating a specific set of brain functions known as executive functioning skills.
 These skills involve attention, concentration, memory, impulsivity, motivation, and socialization.
-If your Connecticut son is struggling with autism spectrum disorder (ASD) or other neurodevelopmental issues, New Focus Academy, one of the nation’s leading ADHD boarding schools, can help him gain the skills he needs for independence.
+If your Connecticut teen is struggling with autism spectrum disorder (ASD) or other neurodevelopmental issues, New Focus Academy, one of the nation’s leading ADHD boarding schools, can help them gain the skills they need for independence.
 Differences in ADHD brains may cause difficulties in school, behavior, and dealing with everyday life.

 Studies have shown that a combination of medication and therapy are considered the best approach to treating ADHD.
 ADHD boarding schools may be a necessary intervention for some students as they provide intensive cognitive behavioral therapy and effective medication management.

 New Focus Academy is an intensive ADHD boarding school that helps teens struggling with neurodevelopmental disorders.
 New Focus believes each student has the right to find their own independence despite their challenges.